 If a brand can’t find the right sponsorship vehicle, they can always create one for themselves.
 This is often called Advertiser-funded programming or AFP.
 To the viewer the brand appears to be a sponsor with similar credits in the break bumpers.
 But the benefits of advertiser-funded programmes include increased rights to the programme property, which might offer international format opportunities, and better opportunities for product placement.
 AFP and product placement often very naturally go hand in hand, for example a real-life event that is sponsored by a brand (e.g. a sporting tournament or arts festival) can then be commissioned as a programme or series.
 This can give the brand legitimate exposure within the programme itself as well as the break bumper ‘around the programme’ credits.

 In the programme

 Product placement can make a product aspirational (think Bond’s watch), familiarise viewers with a new or unusual product or normalise a brand to make it appear part of day-to-day life – the Visa Contactless case study is a great example of the latter, it doesn’t have to mean showing a physical product.
 It can take various forms including a music track or a human representative of the brand.
 Products can also be placed virtually into an existing show.
 This enables the product to be changed by market and the deal can be done very close to transmission.

 Subject to strict rules, placements must be editorially justified and not receive undue prominence.
 Certain TV genres – news, current affairs, consumer advice and children’s and religious programmes – are out of bounds.
-Also, certain product categories: tobacco products; alcohol; any brand that is high in sugar, fat or salt; gambling brands; baby milk; medicines; and any brand that wouldn’t be allowed to advertise on TV under existing Ofcom regulations.

 In the ad break